 Not the way you want to go into a Red Sox series.
 The Scum come back to The Bronx tomorrow night.

-They've become a circus -- or, as Squawker Lisa (see Subway Squawkers link to the right) calls them, The Real Housewives of Boston.
+They've become a circus -- or, as Squawker Lisa (see Subway Squawkers) calls them, The Real Housewives of Boston.
 Real Housewives?
 More like Cape Cod, a.k.a.
 Jersey Shore North.

 Sox management gave manager Bobby Valentine a vote of confidence today, in light of the story that some players wanted him fired.
 They say he won't be fired in what remains of the season.